For the Colorist

-The Kodak Gray Card Plus helps you establish grading which best maintains the lighting in the original film.
+The KODAK Gray Card / R27 helps you establish grading which best maintains the lighting in the original film.
 That can save considerable time and take the guesswork out of wondering, "How is this scene supposed to look?"

-Using the Kodak Gray Card Plus as a Grading Reference
+Using the Kodak Gray Card / R27 as a Grading Reference

-Always grade the center portion of the card to 18% neutral grey.
+Always grade the center portion of the card to 18% neutral gray.
 That will give you a good grading reference to transfer the scene(s) that follow.

-Grading Values for Kodak Gray Card Plus - normal exposure (component values)
+Grading Value for KODAK Gray Card / R27 - normal exposure (component values)